PlainRecalls

 Recall Insight

 This CPSC action (record #22108) was formally reported on March 24, 2022.
-It is classified under Moderate severity, with a current status of Active.
+The CPSC does not publish a hazard classification for its recalls, so this record carries no agency severity grade, with a current status of Active.
 The recalling firm is not specified in the federal record.
-Federal records indicate About 500 units are affected.
+Federal records list the affected scope as About 500.

 The documented reason for this recall is: The ATVs fail to comply with the requirements of the federal mandatory ATV safety standard.
 The B125 ATVs exceed the maximum speed limitations for vehicles intended for children aged 10 and older.
 For the Madix 110, the… Distribution information was not included in the agency filing, so consumers should assume broad potential exposure until the firm publishes point-of-sale details.
 The remedy documented by the agency is: Consumers should immediately stop using the recalled ATVs and contact EGL Motor to make an appointment for a free repair from an authorized repair shop.
 Reflectors, headlights and a chest protector w… - consumers holding this product should act on that instruction rather than relying on general guidance.